education.vic.gov.au

 Leave to attend Aboriginal community meetings

-An Aboriginal and/or Torres Strait Islander employee may be released from duty to attend any Aboriginal community meetings, except the Annual General Meetings of Aboriginal community organisations at which the election of office bearers will occur.
+An Aboriginal and/or Torres Strait Islander employee may be released from duty during working hours to attend any Aboriginal community meetings, except the Annual General Meetings of Aboriginal community organisations at which the election of office bearers will occur.

 Leave to attend Annual General Meetings of Aboriginal Community organisations